 I have a big corpus of transcribed and untrasncribed interactions about politics, finances, personal topics and sports.
 I am looking for graduate students who are interested in financial discourse, political discourse and sports and about civic participation in the media in general.
 Additionally, I am looking for Israeli students who would like to study interactions in Hebrew.

 My articles are available for downloading @ academia.edu

 Click here to download information about our graduate focal area in Social Interaction and Culture.

 For more information, click here: http://gonen.dori-hacohen.com/

-My research focuses on social stratification of information and communication infrastructure, and the role of public policy and civil society actors (non-profits and social movements) in digital inclusion efforts in the U.S. and Latin America.
-Current areas of interest include media technologies and social inequality; new media and social change; citizen and community media policy; social movements and new media; evaluation research.
+My research focuses on social stratification of digital media systems, and the role of public policy, civil society actors, non-profits, and media reform movements in media democracy and digital inclusion efforts in the U.S. and Latin America.
+Areas of interest: media technologies and social inequality; citizen and community media policy; media reform and justice movements; community broadband; new media and social change; evaluation research.

 My work has been informed by political economy/ecology, the study of cultural production and reception, and coloniality.
 This has involved three areas of focus: 1) the role of cultural industries and information technologies in the mediation of society, particularly in Latin America, 2) communication as a contested site of representation, subjectivity and governance, and, 3) lived experience.
 Publications include co-edited books on communication, cultural policies and social change in Latina America, as well as essays in a number of collections and journals such as Organization, Studies in Latin American Popular Culture, Journal of Film and Video, Comunicacion y Sociedad, and Passages.